mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

-### Accounting for cell-cycle dependent variability in gene dosage
+### Accounting for Cell Cycle Dependent Variability in Gene Dosage

 As cells progress through the cell cycle, the genome has to be replicated to guarantee that each daughter cell receives a copy of the genetic material.
 As